 - Son Of The Seven Kingdoms combines the mythology of A Song of Ice and Fire and The Elder Scrolls and makes it nearly everything real: the Others are Alduin's servants, vampires and Mythic Dawn want to get their hands into an Elder Scroll, Daenerys, William and Arya can use Dragon Shouts...

 - Indiana Jones.
-The Jewish story of the Arc of the Covenant and the medieval Christian tale Holy Grail are both proven to be unambiguously true.
+The Jewish story of the Arc of the Covenant and the medieval Christian tale of the Holy Grail are both proven to be unambiguously true.
 But so are some elements of Hinduism and the legend of the Crystal Skulls.
 Not to mention stories of extraterrestrial visitation, and theories about Ancient Astronauts.

 - The Mummy: